 University of Chicago

 After completing her Ph.D.
 Oldham was offered and accepted a faculty position at the University of Chicago.
-By 1942, she was studying drugs that might cure malaria.
-This work led her to become increasingly interested in drugs that pass from mother to fetus through the placenta.
+By 1942, she was studying drugs that could cure malaria.
+This led her to become increasingly interested in drugs that pass from mother to fetus through the placenta.

 In 1943, Oldham married her Chicago colleague Dr. Fremont Ellis Kelsey and so became Frances Kelsey.
 It was as Frances Kelsey that she became famous a few years later.